 |Types of Aid||Scholarships, Grants, or Waivers||Federal Work-Study||Federal Subsidized Loan||Federal Unsubsidized Loan||Credit-based loans (Federal PLUS or Private Loans)|

-What if I Need to Reduce or Decline Aid I Previously Accepted?
+What if I Need to Adjust Aid I Previously Accepted?

-If you accidentally accepted financial aid for the current aid year - or want to decline or reduce previously accepted aid - students can submit an online request for assistance to the Mountaineer Hub notifying us if you want to reduce or decline the aid.
+If you accidentally accepted other types of financial aid for the current aid year - or want to decline or reduce previously accepted aid - students can submit an online request for assistance to the WVU Hub notifying us if you want to reduce or decline the aid.

-Please note that if you are requesting a reduction in a federal loan (subsidized, unsubsidized, or Graduate PLUS), it is usually best to specify how much you want to disburse as payment on your student account.
+Please note that if you are requesting a reduction in a federal loan, it is usually best to specify how much you want to disburse as payment on your student account.
 Since the federal government retains a percentage of the loan as a loan fee, the amount of the loan you borrow and the amount that disburses will be different.